Send the link below via email or IMCopy

 Introduction to Food Safety

-Pathogenic bacteria responsible for food poisoning can multiply in food quickly, especially in the right conditions.
-When a cell splits it is known as BINARY FISSION.
+They multiply in food quickly, especially in the right conditions.

 In just 20 minutes the bacteria can double, so 2 become 4, 4 become 8, 8 into 16, 16 into 32.
 If you left something out late afternoon and used it the following morning you are talking millions.
 That's enough to make you sick!

 Like humans, bacteria love warmth (37°C), moisture, neutral ph, food, and time to grow!